Physiological Concepts of Temperature, Respiration, and Blood Pressure

 Overall, sweating is a vital mechanism that enables our bodies to remain at an optimal temperature and function efficiently.

 What nurses must choose about their future?
-A complete guide on Nursing Career Paths
+A Complete Guide on Nursing Career Paths

 8. Shivering